How to Convert CSV Rows to Columns Online: A Complete Guide to Transposing Data, Vertical Analysis, and Reformatting Spreadsheets

 Hours,8,6,4

-This layout is easier to embed in a report where each day should be a column header.
+This layout works better in a report where each day should be a column header.

 Input: